 On international law, we had the last trial by the International Tribunal for the former Yugoslavia (ICTY).
 On 22 November 2017, Ratko Mladić, the former commander of the Bosnian Serb army and one-time fugitive from international justice, also called “Butcher of Bosnia” has been sentenced to life imprisonment after being convicted of genocide, war crimes and crimes against humanity by ICTY.
 The ICTY is to be dissolved at the end of the year.
 The appeal proceedings will be carried out by the International Residual Mechanism for Criminal Tribunals (MICT).
 And last but not least, a historic decision has been taken to activate the jurisdiction of the International Criminal Court (ICC) over the Crime of Aggression, at the Sixteenth meeting of Assembly of States Parties (ASP) to the Statute of the ICC in New York.
 The ASP adopted a resolution that adds the crime of aggression to the crimes of genocide, crimes against humanity and war crimes.

 Peace Palace Library Services

-Did you know that the Peace Palace Library has so-called Library Specials?
-Library Specials are posts on our website concerning specific topics or actual events.
-These specials are created for you to provide you easy access to our collection about the specific topics.
-The past year we have composed several interesting Library Specials for you:
+In 2016 the Library created a new service for you: Library Specials.
+These specials are posts on our website concerning specific topics or actual events.
+The specials are created for you to provide you easy access to our collection about the specific topics.
+Hereby a list with our Library Specials.

 All these Library Specials on specific topics provide you easy access to our collection: a selective bibliography, newsletters, books, articles and online resources.
 Explore them!